phpandroidgladiator/todoist-api/source/includes/_notes.md

 ### Image file properties

 If you upload an image, you may provide thumbnail paths to ensure Todoist handles them appropriately.
 Valid thumbnail information is a JSON array with URL, width in pixels, height in pixels.
 Ex.: ["http://example.com/img.jpg",400,300].
-"Canonical" thumbnails (ones we create by `uploadFile` API call) have following sizes: 96x96, 288x288, 528x528.
+"Canonical" thumbnails (ones we create by `upload_file` API call) have following sizes: 96x96, 288x288, 528x528.

 Attribute | Description
 --------- | -----------